kw66/auto-minesweeper/README.md

 # auto-minesweeper
-We add some new featuers and fix some bugs.
+We add some new featuers and fix some bugs today.